FAQs

 What’s most helpful to donate – food or money?

-The best way to support the Lowcountry Food Bank is through financial donations or by hosting a virtual fundraiser.
+The best way to support Lowcountry Food Bank is through financial donations or by hosting a virtual fundraiser.
 Monetary donations help provide the highest quality of food and create more meals for our neighbors.

 Food & Fund Drive Questions